npm/policies/conduct.md

 ## Scope

-We expect all members of the npm community, including paid and unpaid agents, administrators, and users, and customers of npm, Inc., to abide by this Code of Conduct at all times in all npm community venues, online and in person, and in one-on-one communications pertaining to npm business.
+We expect all members of the npm community, including paid and unpaid agents, administrators, users, and customers of npm, Inc., to abide by this Code of Conduct at all times in all npm community venues, online and in person, and in one-on-one communications pertaining to npm business.

 This policy covers the usage of the npm registry, as well as the npm website, npm related events, and any other services offered by or on